Quantum1-dev/Forza-Horizon-6-UNIVERSAL-Fix-For-AMD/README.md

 5. Re-paste the refined fix files into your game directory and restart the game.

 /*
- * Original DirectX Proxy Logic & Architecture by Megadroidgames / juniordIsael
+ * Original DirectX Proxy Logic & Architecture by Megadroidgames / JuniorD-Isael
  * Modified by Quantum1-dev: Removed iGPU VRAM spoofing for dedicated GPU stability */
 ---